-Featuring gorgeous, sleek curves and a brushed stainless steel case the Krups EA286e is definitely one of the best designed coffee makers we've seen.
+The Krups EA826e coffee maker features gorgeous, sleek curves and a brushed stainless steel case.
+It’s definitely one of the best designed coffee makers we’ve seen.
 It is a true bean-to-cup system and features an integrated burr grinder, coffee dispensing nozzle and steam frother.
-And, if you've read any of our other reviews, you'll know this is the magic combo for any coffee maker.
+And, if you’ve read any of our other reviews, you’ll know this is the magic combo for any coffee maker.
 It will allow you to make almost any of your coffee shop favourites from rich espressos to creamy cappuccinos.

 Looking Inside the bean holder there is a stainless steel conical burr grinder.
 The ‘grind’ of the coffee plays a big role in the strength, and taste, of the coffee produced; and a burr grinder is the perfect kind of grinder for coffee beans.
 It crushes the beans to produce uniform sized coffee grounds and releases the coffee’s oils.
 This creates a much smoother and richer flavoured brew.
 You can also set the size of the grind using a small switch adjacent to the bean holder.
 There are a total of 3 settings and you can choose from fine, medium and coarse grounds – which should suit all tastes.